erikuus/yii1-extensions/components/dokobit/documents/README.md

 - **XDokobitDocuments** is an application component that enables to request Dokobit Documents Gateway API.

-- **XDokobitDownloadAction** downloads signed document file from Dokobit Documents Gateway server and passes downloaded file data to callback function.
+- **XDokobitDownloadAction** downloads signed file from Dokobit server and passes downloaded file data to callback function.

 - **XDokobitIframeWidget** embeds Dokobit Documents Gateway iframe and javascript that allow to sign documents without leaving website.